pytest-dev/pytest-xprocess/README.rst

     pip install pytest-xprocess

-This will provide a ``xprocess`` fixture which helps you to ensure that one ore more longer-running processes are present for your tests.
+This will provide a ``xprocess`` fixture which helps you to ensure that one or more longer-running processes are present for your tests.
 You can use it to start and pre-configure test-specific databases (Postgres, Couchdb, ...).